Claisebrook Cove Art Trail

 We grabbed a coffee at the Kinky Lizard Espresso bar (there are quite a few cosy little cafes open on a Saturday morning) and got our bearings at Victoria Gardens, where you will also find public toilets.
 Victoria Gardens were first planted in the 1870s.
 Prior to this the cove was a series of swamps, marshes and underground water courses which were an important Noongar camping site even many years after colonisation.
 The new Art Trail starts at the Victoria Gardens Shelter.

-Heading up Trafalgar Road for a block we found Macey Walk - a lovely walkway leading down towards the Swan River with views of Matagarup Bridge.
-In fact there were lots of fabulous places looking out over Matagarup Bridge.
+The original trail started on Royal Street and as a sidetrip we headed up Trafalgar Road for a block and found Macey Walk - a lovely walkway leading down towards the Swan River with views of Matagarup Bridge.
+Macey Walk features replica theatre seats and three bronzes...a football, a thong and can you find the third?
 At the end of Macey Street we peeked out over the gardens with their fitness equipment down below and access onto Matagarup Bridge.
 The footpath here had the word peace inscribed in it in many different languages.

 We looped back along Arden Street to Victoria Gardens but we could also have walked down the hill toward the River and then turned left as we would have come out at Illa Kuri, Sacred Dreaming Path.